ocodo/.doom.d/ocodo-handy-functions.md

 ### eval-and-replace

-Replace the preceding sexp with its value.
+Replace the preceding sexp with its result.

 ```lisp
 (eval-and-replace)